This Is How Airbnb Is Trying To Force The Ad Industry (And Itself) To Make Diversity A Priority

 Part of that may come from the nature of agency business.
 Mildenhall says that major marketers have traditionally been more effective at recruiting ethnic minorities because the brands are buying the advertising services, not selling them.
 “A marketing director is not considering whether the ethnic profile of their marketing manager is going to be liked, respected, or accepted by the agency,” says Mildenhall.
 “But the agency leaders are thinking, ‘Is this young black guy going to be accepted by all the different types of clients I need my young creatives to be in front of?'”

-This echoes a sentiment shared by a recent HP campaign, as well as marketing and ad execs Jayanta Jenkins (who also made an appearance at the Airbnb event), Geoff Edwards, and Keith Cartwright, in their own powerful Cannes Lions presentation on diversity and inclusion.
+This echoes a sentiment shared by a recent HP campaign, as well as marketing and ad execs Jayanta Jenkins (who was a guest panelist at the Airbnb event), Geoff Edwards, and Keith Cartwright, in their own powerful Cannes Lions presentation on diversity and inclusion.
 That until there is an honest re-evaluation of inherent bias, the industry will continue to hire and promote people who look like itself.

 Airbnb is in the midst of a global ad agency review, looking for its next agency partner, and Mildenhall says diversity is a key point of evaluation.